TIFF to JPG Conversion Explained

 Which format should you choose?

-Choose .JPG when you need to upload an image to a website, send it via email, or save storage space on consumer devices.
+Choose .JPG when you need to publish an image on a website, share it on social media, or send it as an email attachment.

-When to avoid this conversion: If you need web compatibility and transparency, convert .TIFF to .PNG or .WEBP instead.
-If your .TIFF is a multi-page scanned text document, convert it to .PDF to preserve the pagination.
+When to avoid this conversion: If your .TIFF has a transparent background that you need to keep, do not convert it to .JPG.
+Convert it to .PNG or .WEBP instead.
+If your .TIFF is a multi-page scanned document, convert it to .PDF to keep all pages in a single file.

 Conclusion